jandroid-git/OpenAIRE-Knowledge-Graph-Explorer/documentation/project_pipeline.md

 ## Step four: Funder ROR Enrichment
 - Purpose of this is to enrich funder metadata.
 For this you will need to download the data from: https://zenodo.org/records/15475023.

-- This script takes a list of funding organizations (from fundes.csv) and attempts to match them with official entries from the ROR registry.
+- This script takes a list of funding organizations (from funders.csv) and attempts to match them with official entries from the ROR registry.
 If a match is found (based on name, alias, or acronym), additional metada is added to the funder, including:
     - Official ROR name and ID
     - Types and status
     - Alliases and acronyms